MaximilianToe/DQNProject/README.md

 Each player has game tokens of a chosen colour which are inserted at the top of the board such that they fall to the free space in the grid.
 The player who first manages to build a row of four neighboring (horizontally, vertically, or diagonally) tokens wins the game.

-To play this game in Python, we define a class that allows us to represent the board and allows us to take turns according to the game logic.
+To play this game in Python, we define a class 'ConnectFour' that allows us to represent the board and allows us to take turns according to the game logic.
 The board is represented by a $6 \times 7$ matrix with $0$ on every empty field, $1$ for the tokens of player $1$, and $-1$ for the tokens of player $2$.
-Among others, the board admits a play() and check_win() method that allows us to make moves and check whether the win condition for any player is satisfied.
+Among others, the board admits a 'play' and 'check_win' method that allows us to make moves and check whether the win condition for any player is satisfied.
 For ease of notation during the training, we combine these into a single method called step().

 # The idea behind the DQN